-Country Club Memberships in Divorce in Missouri, Illinois, Kansas, Oklahoma or Nebraska
+Country Club Memberships in Divorce in Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana

-Country club and golf memberships can give a family significant joy.
+The country club and golf memberships can give a family significant joy.
 It can be an outlet for adults to find some relaxation through playing golf or tennis.
 It can also be a place for the whole family.
-Many country clubs, for example, have great recreational options for the whole family from pools, tennis courts, restaurant facilities and the ability to attend special events.
-Many also form great friendships, bonds and connections at the golf our country club.
+Many country clubs, for example, have great recreational options for the whole family from pools, tennis courts, restaurant facilities, and the ability to attend special events.
+Many also form great friendships, bonds, and connections at the golf our country club.

 This leaves some divorcing parties to contemplate what is going to happen with their golf and country club membership.
 For parties who have made the country and golf club a significant part of their life, this can cause stress.
-The reality is that country club and golf memberships are generally considered a marital asset to be divided in divorce.
-This is particularly true where the country club or golf membership was acquired during marriage.
+The reality is that country club and golf memberships are generally considered marital assets to be divided in divorce.
+This is particularly true where the country club or golf membership was acquired during the marriage.

 The question many then have is who gets the country club membership in the divorce?
 While it may be more cumbersome to divide intangible items such as these on the surface, country club memberships can be subject to equitable distribution.
 This means that it will be divided in a just manner when considering all the factors.
-On the surface, this may seen vague.
+On the surface, this may seem vague.
 But the reality is that the country or golf club membership is treated as any other marital asset.

 For many, they might need to figure out how they and their spouse want to handle the membership.
 It can also be important to figure out the club’s policies to determine how memberships are handled after a divorce.
 Many country clubs have policies that are important to look at in the case of divorce.

-Equitably Dividing the Country Club or Golf Membership in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa Oklahoma City, Omaha, Lincoln and Beyond
+Equitably Dividing the Country Club or Golf Membership in St. Louis, Chicago, Kansas City, Indianapolis, Columbia, Springfield, Wichita, Tulsa Oklahoma City, Omaha, Lincoln, and Beyond